I grew up in a place where, at a very early age, girls are encouraged to be “girly” and boys are encouraged to be “manly”. Like, cartoonishly so.

 A few years ago, I asked my parents about all of this…how they reacted to the running-away-from-people thing.
 They said it was embarrassing for a year or so, but eventually they just got used to it.
 They said they would be at a friend’s place, enjoying a nice meal and everyone could see me outside, darting past windows, running in big house-sized loops…and that just became part of the normal course of things.

-Except this, along with my general nature, wasn’t very “manly,” so a long series of projects ensued.
+Except this, along with my general nature, wasn’t the way I was supposed to behave- I was too skittish- so a long series of projects ensued.

 The first one involved sports.

 I wasn’t interested in sports…watching them left me twitchy and bored.
 And playing them was worse; it was a reliably confusing experience.
 Other kids were clearly learning sports through some kind of social osmosis that wasn’t happening for me.
 It’s like my peers had been born with sports rules pre-installed in their heads.
 They played and intuitively grasped what to do, when to do it.
 But give me a ball, any shape, and put me in a competitive context filled with unwritten rules and there will never be a positive result.
-It’s a bad day for me, a bad day for the team.
+That’s a bad day for me and a worse day for the team.
 Nobody wants this.

 And yet…that was the project.
 Year after year I was placed into youth sports teams.
-Part of the thinking was, “He needs to do traditional boy things”.
-Part of the thinking was, “Maybe he’ll finally make a friend.”
+Part of the thinking (at times explicitly verbalized) was, “He needs to do boy things”.
+And then there was a social component, where part of the thinking was, “Maybe he’ll finally make a friend.”

 My panicky relationship to the basketball was the polar opposite of everything the coaches were teaching us, so it was as source of frustration for everyone…for the other players, for the coaches.
 My seventh year of life was primarily memorable for that awkward season of failure.